-Students explore a range of fiction and non-fiction texts for the English Language qualification in order to develop reading skills, such as inference, comparison and analysis.
-Students also explore a range of writing techniques in order to support them in being able to produce descriptive and narrative writing, as well as a range of non-fiction writing, including letters, speeches and newspaper reports.
+Students explore a range of fiction and non-fiction texts for the English Language qualification to develop reading skills, such as inference, comparison and analysis.
+Students also explore a range of writing techniques to support them in being able to produce descriptive and narrative writing, as well as a range of non-fiction writing, including letters, speeches and newspaper reports.

 The English Literature qualification explores prose, poetry and drama and exposes students to a wide range of texts.
-These might include A Christmas Carol, An Inspector Calls and Romeo and Juliet, as well as a variety of different poems.
+These might include A Christmas Carol, An Inspector Calls and Macbeth, as well as a variety of different poems.